MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 On Android, the `androidAllowWhileIdle` is used to determine if the notification should be delivered at the specified time even when the device in a low-power idle mode.

 The `uiLocalNotificationDateInterpretation` is required as on iOS versions older than 10 as time zone support is limited.
-This means it's not possible schedule a notification for another time zone and have iOS adjust the time the notification will appear when daylight savings happens.
+This means it's not possible schedule a notification for another time zone and have iOS adjust the time the notification will appear when daylight saving time happens.
 With this parameter, it is used to determine if the scheduled date should be interpreted as absolute time or wall clock time.

 There is an optional `matchDateTimeComponents` parameter that can be used to schedule a notification to appear on a daily or weekly basis by telling the plugin to match on the time or a combination of day of the week and time respectively.